 That said, if your home style is monochromatic, or features lots of white, a bright pop of zingy red or green can create a gorgeous focal point for your festive display.

 To create a gorgeously harmonious décor theme, choose a monochromatic colour theme, with decorations in all hues and shades of your chosen colour.
-Add texture with garlands, textured baubles and nosegays to for the perfect finishing touch.
+So, add texture with garlands, textured baubles and nosegays to for the perfect finishing touch.

 Creating the Perfect Tree